-- 2 Uncertainty is inherent in the assessment of policy impacts.
-The potential uncertainty, and variability - 3 across different impact assessments, is dependent on the methodologies, assumptions and data used for - 4 the estimates included in an assessment report.
-It is important to consider the potential limitations related - 5 to the accuracy of the estimates included in an assessment report: - 1.
-Using results that are sufficiently accurate for the stated objectives: This guidance incorporates a range of approaches to allow users to manage trade-offs between the level of independence of the technical review with the available resources and capacity, taking into consideration the national circumstances.
+Uncertainty is inherent in the assessment of policy impacts.
+The potential uncertainty, and variability across different impact assessments, is dependent on the methodologies, assumptions and data used for the estimates included in an assessment report.
+It is important to consider the potential limitations related to the accuracy of the estimates included in an assessment report:

+- 1. Using results that are sufficiently accurate for the stated objectives: This guidance incorporates a range of approaches to allow users to manage trade-offs between the level of independence of the technical review with the available resources and capacity, taking into consideration the national circumstances.
 Depending on the approach used, the technical review may or may not be sufficient for all purposes.
 Given the uncertainties around the impact assessment of policies, the results of a technical review should be interpreted as a statement of the estimate of policy impacts.
 This can be expressed with or without a specified level of assurance. - 2.
 Interpreting results: Users should exercise caution when evaluating the results of a technical review.
 Differences in technical review conclusions may result from the extent of key recommendations followed or in the approach to technical review.
-The guidance is not designed to provide assurance for crediting mechanisms, though users can approach technical review as a complementary process to others that are designed to support crediting mechanisms. - 19 Relationship to other resources - 20 This guidance builds and relies upon various guidelines, standards and programmes, including ISO - 21 standards, IPCC Guidelines for National GHG Inventories, the Policy and Action Standard, the Clean - 22 Development Mechanism (CDM), the United Nations Framework Convention on Climate Change - 23 (UNFCCC) modalities and guidelines for international consultation and analysis, and the VCS Program. - 24 Process for developing the guidance - 25 This guidance is being developed through an inclusive, multi-stakeholder process convened by the - 26 Initiative for Climate Action Transparency.
-The development is led by the Rainforest Alliance and VCS - 27 who serve as the Secretariat and guide the development process.
-The Technical Working Group - 28 contributes to the development of the technical content for the guidance through participation in regular - 29 meetings and written comments.
-The group consists of experts and stakeholders from a range of - 30 countries identified through a public call for expressions of interest. - 31 A Review Group will provide written feedback on multiple drafts of the guidance.
-The drafts will also be - 32 circulated for public consultation more broadly.
-The draft guidance will be implemented with ICAT - 33 participating countries and other interested countries to ensure that it can be practically implemented, - 34 gather feedback for its improvement and provide case studies for the final publication.
-Anyone interested - 35 in testing the guidance is encouraged to get in touch with the ICAT team. - 36 ICAT's Advisory Committee provides strategic advice to the initiative.
-More information about the - 37 guidance development process, including governance of the initiative and the participating countries, is - 38 available on the ICAT website. - 39 All contributors are listed in the "Contributors" section.
+The guidance is not designed to provide assurance for crediting mechanisms, though users can approach technical review as a complementary process to others that are designed to support crediting mechanisms.

+Relationship to other resources

+This guidance builds and relies upon various guidelines, standards and programmes, including ISO standards, IPCC Guidelines for National GHG Inventories, the Policy and Action Standard, the Clean Development Mechanism (CDM), the United Nations Framework Convention on Climate Change (UNFCCC) modalities and guidelines for international consultation and analysis, and the VCS Program.

+Process for developing the guidance

+This guidance has been developed through an inclusive, multi-stakeholder process convened by the Initiative for Climate Action Transparency.
+The development is led by the Rainforest Alliance and Verra who serve as the Secretariat and guide the development process.
+The Technical Working Group (TWG) consists of experts and stakeholders from a range of countries identified through a public call for expressions of interest.
+The TWG contributed to the development of the technical content for the guidance through participation in regular meetings and written comments.
+A Review Group provided written feedback on the first draft of guidance.

+This version of guidance will be applied with ICAT participating countries and other interested countries to ensure that it can be practically implemented, gather feedback for its improvement and provide case studies.

+ICAT's Advisory Committee provides strategic advice to the initiative.
+More information about the guidance development process, including governance of the initiative and the participating countries, is available on the ICAT website.

+All contributors are listed in the "Contributors" section.

-1 2.
-KEY CONCEPTS, STEPS AND PRINCIPLES
+2. KEY CONCEPTS, STEPS AND PRINCIPLES

-- 2 This chapter introduces key concepts contained in this guidance, provides an overview of the steps - 3 involved in the technical review of assessment reports, and outlines the principles to help guide the - 4 technical review. - 5 Checklist of key recommendations - Base the technical review on the principles of ethical conduct, fair presentation, due professional care, independence and evidence-based approach
+This chapter introduces key concepts contained in this guidance, provides an overview of the steps involved in the technical review of assessment reports, and outlines the principles to help guide the technical review.

+• Base the technical review on the principles of ethical conduct, fair presentation, due professional care, independence and evidence-based approach

-6 2.1 Key concepts
+2.1 Key concepts